uzyn/react-ethereum-dapp-template/README.md

 ## What does this include

-- Webpack-based build script
+- Webpack build script with Webpack dev server
-- ES6 support
+- ES2015/ES6
-- ESlint for ES6 using Airbnb JS style guide
+- ESlint for ES2015 using Airbnb JS style guide
 - React for front-end view
 - Solidity for Ethereum smart contracts
 - Test suite for smart contract testing